 As we get ready for Halloween tonight, it is a funny thing to think about all the masks we wear, and why we chose the ones we do.
-I started thinking about the different masks we wear everyday, the variety of personas we take on in our lives for work, entertainment, in our relationships, even with ourselves, then I ran into this article that explains masks in such a clear way that it opened up my mind to think on a deeper level of who I am and why I do the things I do.
+I started thinking about the costumes we will wear tonight and how they will make us feel.
+Just think about the different masks we wear everyday; the variety of personas we take on in our lives for work, entertainment, in our relationships, even with ourselves.
 It is a natural thing to don masks.
-Take a minute to read the paragraphs below and learn what Carl Jung had to say about it.
-Love and Peace and a happy Halloween to you all! – Sandy

-Maybe we need to just try and focus on being ourselves and see how that works for us!
+Maybe we need to move away from our fears and focus on being ourselves in each moment – let’s see how that works for us!